rprops/Ramlibacter--CW/Analysis.md

 # Format file for annotation of phylogenetic tree
 ```

-# Module completeness analysis

-**Using the R-package [MetQy](https://github.com/OSS-Lab/MetQy) we will assess**
-**the Kegg Orthology module completeness across all Ramlibacter genomes**

-* This will require the KO annotation of the reference Ramlibacter sp. genomes
-* We will do this based on the NCBI gene-calling.

-***

-Citation:
-Andrea Martinez-Vernon, Fred Farrell, Orkun Soyer. _MetQy: an R package to query metabolic functions of genes and genomes._ bioRxiv 215525; doi:https://doi.org/10.1101/215525

-***

 # 9. PosiGene analysis for identifying genes under positive selection in the Ramlibacter sp.
 MAG